Thuja plicata: Essential oil

 The essential oil of western redcedar leaves contains natural compounds, such as α-thujone, β-thujone, fenchone, sabinene, terpinen-4-ol and beyerene, which have also been isolated from different other essential oils.
 Some of these substances are aroma compounds and are used in perfumery.
 Thujones are GABAA receptor competitive antagonists, but do not have any pharmacological use due to their high toxicity and convulsive activity.

 Other uses

 It is also widely used throughout Europe and America for making beehive components.

 Its bark has been studied for applications in polyurethane.

 Used in the construction of windows and doors (joinery grade timber).

+Western red cedar is still highly valued as "tonewood" for stringed instruments' sound boards.